 3. Kabgayi Church museum

 3 km from Gitarama along Butare road lays the massive cathedral of Kabgayi.
 This is the oldest in the country dating back in 1925.
 This was the first settlement area of the Catholic Bishop.
-With a huge size and peaceful interior the church is worth a visit and there is a small museum besides it.
+With a huge size and peaceful interior, the church is worth a visit and there is a small museum beside it.

 4. Akagera National Park

 The park harbors over 20 mammal species.
-The eastern side is wet and it is known to harbor almost the largest number of hippos is Africa.
+The eastern side is wet and it is known to harbor almost the largest number of hippos in Africa.
 Other animals to view on the lakes on the eastern side are crocodiles, Lions, leopards and black rhinos which are present in small numbers.
 You can go for boat trips on Lake Ihema to view some of these animals.
-For birders this is another paradise on earth, the bird life is extraordinary: not only the rarities that will have passionate birdwatchers in ecstasy but also Africa’s most inspiring concentration of big waterbirds.
-A visit in this park is truly rewarding
+For birders this is another paradise on earth, the birdlife is extraordinary: not only the rarities that will have passionate birdwatchers in ecstasy but also Africa’s most inspiring concentration of big waterbirds.
+A visit to this park is truly rewarding

 5. Nyungwe forest